What to wear on your legs on a cold-weather run is an area of much debate among runners, but what is right for you?

 Three of the best running tights for men

 Designed for that awkward time of year when full-on winter tights are just a little too much, but it's too cold for shorts.
-The soft brushed fabric offers extra warmth on the thighs, whilst the lower legs have been constructed from a lighter weight, breathable fabric.
-Fit can be adjusted with a drawcord elasticated waist and flatlock seams guarantee comfort against the skin.
+The lightweight fabric offers warmth as well as wicks moisture quickly, making them ideal for running in the autumn and winter.
+The fit can be adjusted with a drawcord elasticated waist and there are large side pockets that easily slip a phone in.

 The timeless styling of the Classic Tracksters makes them a popular choice for runners.
 The Regulite thermal fabric moves with you and the improved waistband gives you a smoother profile.
 There's an internal pocket so you can keep your keys safe.